Derinkuyu

+Geography

 Located in Cappadocia, Derinkuyu is notable for its large multi-level underground city, which is a major tourist attraction.
 The historical region of Cappadocia, where Derinkuyu is situated, contains several historical underground cities, carved out of a unique geological formation.
 They are not generally occupied.
 Over 200 underground cities at least two levels deep have been discovered in the area between Kayseri and Nevşehir, with around 40 of those having at least three levels.
 The troglodyte cities at Derinkuyu and Kaymaklı are two of the best examples of underground dwellings.

+The geomorphology of the area lends itself to underground construction.
+The soil is generally dry, and the tuff rock typical of the area is easy to work.

+The city contained food stores, kitchens, stalls, churches, wine and oil presses, ventilation shafts, wells, and a religious school.
+The Derinkuyu underground city has at least eight levels constructed to a depth of 85 m and could have sheltered thousands of people.

 History

 The oldest written source about underground structures is the writings of Xenophon.
-In his Anabasis he writes that the people living in Anatolia had excavated their houses underground, living well in accommodations large enough for the family, domestic animals, and supplies of stored food.
+In his Anabasis (circa 370 BCE), he writes that the people living in Anatolia had excavated their houses underground, living well in accommodations large enough for the family, domestic animals, and supplies of stored food.
 The first two floors of the Derinkuyu Underground City have been dated to this early period.